NeuroDivers/vehicle-dealership/VEHICLE_LIFECYCLE_MANAGEMENT.md

 ## Scheduled Execution

-The vendor-sync-worker runs on a schedule to perform lifecycle management:
+The vendor-sync-worker runs on a daily schedule to perform lifecycle management:

 ```
-schedule: 0 2 */3 * *  # At 2:00 AM, every 3 days
+schedule: 0 3 * * *  # At 3:00 AM, every day
 ```

-This ensures that vehicles are properly marked as unlisted and deleted according to the rules.
+This ensures that vehicles are properly marked as unlisted and deleted according to the rules on a daily basis, keeping your inventory up-to-date.

 ## Benefits